AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 ```

 ### How to Generate JSON File
-On my local machine, I'm using Apple's Pkl configuration language (https://pkl-lang.org/index.html) to create the JSON file.
+On my local machine, I use Apple's Pkl configuration language (https://pkl-lang.org/index.html) to create the JSON file.
 I write the ```hists.pkl``` file and generate the ```hists.json``` like so:

 ```
 ./pkl eval -f json hists.pkl > hists.json
 ```

-Pkl does a bunch of validation checking
+Pkl does a bunch of validation checking and looks like it could be of general use.

 ## Pros and Cons